Testicular cancer radiotherapy side effects

 After this time, research has shown that the risk of abnormalities in the baby is not increased.

 External radiotherapy does not make you radioactive.
 It is perfectly safe to be with children and pregnant women during your treatment.
-Other radiotherapy side effects vary depending on the part of the body being treated.
-There is general information about side effects in our main section about radiotherapy.
+Other radiotherapy side effects vary, depending on the part of the body being treated.

 Rated 5 out of 5 based on 2 votes